Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Convolutional Quantum Alternating Ans a tze

-The problem Hamiltonians $H_P$ of interest are complicated in general and hard to diagonalize classically.
-In our discourse, we require $H_p$ to be \emph{path-connected}.
+As another ingredient of $S_n$-CQA ans{\"a}tze, the problem Hamiltonians $H_P$ of interest are complicated in general and hard to diagonalize classically.
+It also forms the other part (the matrix $M$) in generating the Lie algebra in Lemma \ref{gl}.
+For the purpose of easy implementation, we show in Lemma \ref{u} that $H_P$ only needs to be \emph{path-connected} or \emph{irreducible} in the language of graph theory.
 A Hamiltonian is of this kind if its associated index graph $\mathcal{G}_{H_P}$ is connected.
 For example, the Pauli $X$ and $Y$ are path-connected while $Z$ is not.
-This condition will be discussed further after Theorem \ref{ex2} as well as in Section \ref{s6}.
-Path-connectedness is also seen in the famous Perron-Frobenius theorem and applied to graph theory.
+We further prove in Lemma 3.1 in the SM that the 2-local Hamiltonian $H_S = \sum_{i = 1}^{n-1} (i,i+1)$ defined by all adjacent transpositions $(i,i+1) \in S_n$ is path-connected.
+We will discuss path-connectedness further after Theorem \ref{ex2} as well as in Section \ref{s5}.
+It is also seen in the famous Perron-Frobenius theorem and applied to graph theory.

 \begin{lemma} Let $H_P$ be a path-connected Hamiltonian.
 Then the generated Lie algebra $\langle \mathfrak{d}(d), H_P \rangle = \mathfrak{gl}(d,\mathbb{C})$.
 Consider $\mathfrak{d}_\mathbb{R}(d)$ consisting of all real-valued diagonal matrices.
 Generated over $\mathbb{R}$, $\langle i\mathfrak{d}_\mathbb{R}(d), iH_P \rangle_\mathbb{R} = \mathfrak{u}(d)$. \end{lemma}